qaul/qaul.net/doc/Android.md

     # install your app from the command line
     # make sure your phone is connected and debugging mode is activated
     adb install android/bin/QaulActivity-debug.apk

+    # uninstall app from your phone
+    adb uninstall net.qaul.qaul

 Eclipse